MarvNC/discord-reddit-feed-bot/README.md

 # discord-reddit-feed-bot

-Forked to update some stuff that needed updating, and added stuff for use on glitch.com.
+Forked from `zikeji/discord-reddit-feed-bot` to update some stuff that needed updating, and added stuff for use on glitch.com.
 Also, added features of my own.

-Added
+Added:
 - embed images instead of thumbnails for link posts
 - Multiple subreddit feeds to different channels
 - Supress NSFW or spoiler posts's contents from being sent to discord